serverless/serverless/docs/commands.md

 ### jaws env

-Manages enviornment variable files - both in s3 and local (`back/.env`).
+Manages enviornment variable files for all stages.
+There is a reserved stage `local` which stores the env var file in `back/.env`.
+Otherwise they are stored is s3 at `s3://<proj jaws.json:envVarBucket.name>/JAWS/envVars/<projectName>/<stage>`

 Supported operations:

 * `list`: List all env vars for given stage.
 Will display env vars that each jaws-module uses AND indicates env vars that are not yet set.
 * `get`: get the value for a specific key
 * `set`: set value for key
 * `unset`: remove a specific key

+When code is deployed via `jaws deploy` or `jaws dash` the env var file is downloaded from s3 and put in the root of the zip file named `.env`.
+This exactly replicates the code layout of local development, as the root of the zip starts at the `back` dir.

 ### jaws tag